-For sheer popularity and staying power, it’s hard to beat a 1-carat diamond.
-In fact, in the United States the average engagement ring diamond is a little over 1 carat in weight, meaning that when it comes to finding the right stone to propose with, 1 carat is a great place to start.
+For sheer popularity and staying power, it’s hard to beat a 1-carat diamond ring.
+In fact, in the United States the average engagement ring diamond is a little over 1 carat in weight, meaning that when it comes to finding the right stone to propose with, a 1-carat diamond is a great place to start.

-The popularity of the 1-carat engagement ring also means access to a larger selection.
+The popularity of the 1-carat diamond ring also means access to a larger selection.
 Unlike the more rare 2 or 3 carat diamonds, 1-carat diamonds are widely available, particularly via online stores, such as Clean Origin.
+The larger the carat weight, the more difficult it will be to find that carat diamond.

 Diamond Size vs. Diamond Carat